Koreans consume dogs, so discussing Korean dog breeds might be a bit confusing.

 They have somehow become one of Korea’s most consumed dog breeds in the past.

-Furthermore, they got protection when they were given ‘national heritage animals’ status.
+Furthermore, they were protected when given ‘national heritage animals’ status.

 Other Facts